-I have an in-depth article on how to stretch the quadratus lumborum and recommend reading that for instructions on how to do it effectively.
+For more information, see our in-depth article on how to stretch the quadratus lumborum effectively.

 The quadratus lumborum is quite an easy muscle to stretch once you know where it is.
 Any stretch which involves creating length between the hip and the shoulder of the same side will work.

 One simple yet effective stretch for the quadratus lumborum is one which is a modification of the classic child’s pose.